 Harmful Algal Blooms

-Florida closely tracks harmful algal blooms (HABs) in fresh waters as well as estuarine and marine waters because of their potential public health threat.
+Florida closely tracks harmful algal blooms (HABs) in fresh waters as well as estuarine and marine waters because of their potential health threat.
+As with all blooms, their increase in biomass results from a combination of physical, chemical, and biological mechanisms that are for the most part poorly understood.
+Most HABs are caused by either dinoflagellates or cyanobacteria, but other classes of algae, including diatoms, may form HABs under proper but unknown conditions (Glibert et al., 2005).
 HABs may produce toxins that can harm humans through exposure to contaminated shellfish, fish, dermal contact, and even the inhalation of aerosols.
 They can also affect plant and animal communities.
 Additional information on HABs is available on the FDOH Aquatic Toxins Program website.
 Any illnesses caused by exposure to harmful algae can be reported to FDOH’s toll-free Aquatic Toxins Hotline (1-888-232-8635).

 Freshwater HABs